 Seasonal employers and other employers who may have no employees for a period of time can request to have their account made inactive.
 By making an account inactive, quarterly wage and contribution reports are not required to be filed until such time as employment begins again.
-Requests to make an account inactive should be made in writing to the Department.
-Making an account inactive does not relieve the employer of its responsibilities, if employment occurs during the period of inactivity.
+Requests to make an account inactive should be made in writing to the department.
+Making an account inactive does not relieve the employer of its responsibilities, if it is learned later that employment occurred during the period of inactivity.